Cahaba Government Benefits Administrators, LLC, Claimed Some Unallowable Medicare Postretirement Benefit Costs Through Its Incurred Cost Proposals

 Why OIG Did This Audit

-The Centers for Medicare & Medicaid Services (CMS) reimburses contractors for a portion of their postretirement benefit (PRB) costs, which are funded by the contributions that contractors make to their dedicated trust funds.
+The Centers for Medicare & Medicaid Services (CMS) reimburses a portion of its contractors' postretirement benefit (PRB) costs.

-At CMS's request, the HHS, OIG, Office of Audit Services, Region VII pension audit team reviews the cost elements related to qualified defined-benefit, PRB, and any other pension-related cost elements claimed by Medicare contractors through Incurred Cost Proposals (ICPs).
+The HHS, OIG, Office of Audit Services, Region VII pension audit team reviews the cost elements related to qualified defined-benefit, nonqualified defined-benefit, PRB, and any other pension-related cost elements claimed by Medicare administrative contractors and Cost Accounting Standards- and Federal Acquisition Regulation-covered contracts through Incurred Cost Proposals (ICPs).

 How OIG Did This Audit